Zaza-Managadze22/Interactive-Data-Grid/README.md

 ## Project Outline

-The Interactive Data Grid project is a full-stack application that provides a dynamic and interactive data grid interface.
+The Interactive Data Grid project is a full-stack application that provides a dynamic and interactive pluggable data grid interface.
 The project consists of an Express Node.js backend with a SQLite database and a React frontend.
 The backend handles API requests and database interactions, while the frontend provides a user-friendly interface for interacting with the data grid.

 ## Architecture